carpentries/maintainer-onboarding/episodes/01-welcome.md

 We will not discuss Lesson Development extensively as these processes are undergoing revision.

-> ## Reflecting on Experience and Motivation
+> ## Reflecting on Experience and Motivation (5 min)
+>

->Please put an "x" next to each item that corresponds to your answer to the question
+> Please put an "x" next to each item that corresponds to your answer to the question
->Have you ever participated in a Software Carpentry, Data Carpentry, or Library Carpentry Workshop?
+> Have you ever participated in a Software Carpentry, Data Carpentry, or Library Carpentry Workshop?
 > * Yes, I have taught others to teach workshops.
 > * Yes, I have taught a workshop.
 > * Yes, I have taken a workshop.